Quantum-Coherent Regime of Programmable Dipolar Spin Ice: Methods

 \section{Methods}

 We study an ASI Hamiltonian inspired by a square lattice of point-like dipoles.
 The geometry, conventions, and interaction terms defining the Hamiltonian are shown in Fig.~\ref{fig1}a.
 Each dipole is mapped onto a single flux qubit of the D‑Wave Advantage2 quantum annealer.
-This mapping describe in detail in Supplementary Material is possible due to increased connectivity of newer device \cite{Advantage2}, over its predecessors.
-The quantum annealing device consists of a network of superconducting flux qubits that implements the transverse‑field Ising Model, represente by the Hamiltonian:
+This mapping, described in detail in the Supplementary Material, is possible due to the increased connectivity of the newer device \cite{Advantage2}, over its predecessors.
+The quantum annealing device consists of a network of superconducting flux qubits that implements the transverse‑field Ising Model, represented by the Hamiltonian:

 where $\mathcal J(t)$ and $\Gamma(t)$ are time‑dependent schedules controlling, respectively, the strength of the classical Ising and transverse-field contributions, $\langle ij \rangle$ indicates a sum over interacting pairs of spins $i$ and $j$. $\hat\sigma_i^{z}$ and $\hat\sigma_i^{x}$ are the Pauli operators acting on spin $i$ in the $z$ and $x$ directions respectively. $J_{ij}$ and $h_i$ denote the programmable couplers and local bias fields, whose values remain fixed during the evolution scaled only by the global $\mathcal J(t)$ and $\Gamma(t)$.
 Couplings $J_{ij}$ are implemented only between physically connected qubits, corresponding to overlapping or adjacent superconducting loops.
 These qubits are fabricated as elongated superconducting flux loops arranged in two orthogonal layers \cite{Bunyk2014}, which enables efficient embedding of two-dimensional lattice models onto the hardware connectivity graph \cite{Boo2021}.
 The longitudinal($z$) Ising energy scale $\mathcal J(t)$ and the transverse‑field($x$) strength $\Gamma(t)$ are driven globally by a time dependent waveform.
 The local connections: $J_\perp'=J_\perp+C$ and $J_\parallel'=J_\parallel+C$ consist of a constant offset $C$, which enforces charge conservation and constrains the dynamics to the target Hilbert space, together with additional terms arising from the truncated expansion of the two‑dimensional dipolar interactions.